VeriorPies/MineCloud/README.md

      <p align="center">
      You can also optionally set up the BOT avatar here<br>
      </p>
+   - (Optional) Create and update a DNS record upon boot:
+     - Users of the server can connect to the same DNS name instead of having to update the server configuration each time a new IP gets assigned.
+     - The CDK infrastructure automation script will create a DNS record under a **given** Hosted zone.
+     - The start_server.sh script will update the DNS record every time the VM starts.
+     - NOTE: The script will not create a Hosted Zone for you!
+The domain purchasing needs to be done manually and the Hosted Zone must be available in the same AWS account where you want to setup MineCloud.
+     - ATTENTION: For the instance to update its own DNS record the permissions must be broader than without using a DNS name.
+This could be used by an attacker to takeover the DNS record.
+     - `DOMAIN_NAME`: contains the domain name of an existing hosted zone.
+     - It seems that the ARecord does not get deleted when the start_service.sh script updated the IP address externally.
+Currently you need to delete the ARecord manually if you want to re-run cdk deploy after destroying everything.
 2. Deploy MineCloud
    - (Optional) Customize Deployment
      - Common customizable options (e.g. VM type, disk size...etc) can be found in `minecloud_configs\MineCloud-Configs.ts`